About Oro Valley Branch Library

 Computer classes are available on an ongoing basis.
 Here's a list of upcoming computer classes at this branch.

-The AzJAC workstation is available for use in online job searching and interview preparation.
-Sign up for a two-hour session to use resources that include Learning Express Job & Career Accelerator, Microsoft Office software, WinWay Resume software, and the Mavis Beacon Typing Tutor.
-A two-hour session can include a 30 minute overview of the resources with an instructor.
+The job search workstation is available for use in online job searching and interview preparation.
+Resources include Microsoft Office software, WinWay Resume software, and the Mavis Beacon Typing Tutor.

 - Explore careers